najamelan/async_progress/README.md

 > Create synchronization points between concurrent async tasks.

 Sometimes, especially in order to test async code, we need code to run in a specific order.
 Making certain tasks wait on things that happen in others.
 You can create such synchronization by creating (oneshot) channels.
-When you have more than 2 steps in your flow, channels quickly become quite unwieldy to keep track of and to name. _async_progress_ allows you to create a state enum with steps and simply trigger them with [`Progress::set_state`] and wait on them with [`Progress::once`] or [`Progress::wait`].
+When you have more than 2 steps in your flow, channels quickly become unwieldy to keep track of and to name. _async_progress_ allows you to create a state enum with steps and simply trigger them with [`Progress::set_state`] and wait on them with [`Progress::once`] or [`Progress::wait`].

 __Warning:__ Since this is a convenience crate for testing, I haven't yet been bothered to write tests for it.
 Some things could be buggy.